Chapter Seventeen: Unravelled

 I laughed.
 “Sorry, I’m the Blood Child.
 I only heard what you actually meant.”

 Time passed.
 Slowly, Morrow’s tears dried.
 He lay down across my lap and my pillows, finally relaxed, staring into the air.
 There was still a heavy weight of sadness and guilt lying over him.
-But that was okay, because that was what someone should feel in a situation like this.
+But that was okay, because that was what someone should feel in a situation where they had endured, and carried out, so much harm.
 It was the Blood way to feel.

 In the distance, I heard the crunch of leaves.
 It became a small and steady pattern, coming closer.